IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/manage-the-library-list.md

 ## Reorder the Library List

-Libraries defined in the `preUsrlibl` or `postUsrlibl` field in the project's `iproj.json` file can be reorded directly in the **Project Explorer** view.
+Libraries defined in the `preUsrlibl` or `postUsrlibl` field in the project's `iproj.json` file can be reordered directly in the **Project Explorer** view.
 Note that you will only be able to reorder the libraries within each group itself.
 This can be done using **Move Up** or **Move Down** actions accordingly.

 ![Move Up and Move Down](../../assets/ProjectExplorer_25.png)